Felicia1993/capstoneProject/README.md

 ## Environment setup

 ## Data ingestion
+The dataset is from Kaggle 2021 Olympic in Tokyo https://www.kaggle.com/datasets/arjunprasadsarkhel/2021-olympics-in-tokyo/data
-Azure data factory used to connect with on-premises SQL server database to copy all the table from the database and move all the table to the cloud.
+Azure data factory used to connect with HTTP services to copy all the table from the database and move all the table to the cloud.
 ### create integration runtime

 ## Data storage